 Hydrogeology of Rwanda

 Rwanda is a small and quite densely populated country in the Great Lakes region of central Africa.
 It is also known as "The Land of a Thousand Hills".
 Rwanda has been a distinct entity from pre-colonial times.
-It was colonised by Germany in 1884 (as part of German East Africa), then by Belgium in 1916, before achieving independence in 1962.
+It was colonised by Germany in 1884, as part of what was called German East Africa, then by Belgium in 1916, before achieving independence in 1962.
 Ethnic tensions between the Hutu and Tutsi cultural groups led to periodic episodes of violence, including the 1994 genocide.
 In the aftermath of the genocide there was a period of reconciliation and justice with associated improvement in economic, health and social indicators.

 Tea and coffee cultivation are the major cash crops and growth agricultural industries, facilitated by Rwanda's climate and geography.
 Mining is a significant contributor to export income.
 The services sector has started to recover after the late 2000s recession, including banking and communications, and particularly tourism, which is now the main source of foreign income and is supported by government.
 This sector is boosted by the presence of mountain gorillas in uplands areas.